mr-rohit-7903/Expense-Pro/README.md

 The output will be in the `dist/` directory.

 ---
-Built with care by the ExpensePro Team.
+Built with care by the Rohit Bej.